Skip to content

 Magnesium citrate

-Magnesium is an indispensable mineral for our body, involved in more than 300 biochemical reactions.
-It is crucial for energy metabolism, heart and muscle cell function, and bone health.
-In nature, magnesium occurs almost exclusively in combinations with various other elements.
+magnesium is an essential mineral for our body, involved in more than 300 biochemical reactions.
+It is crucial for energy metabolism, the function of heart and muscle cells and for bone health.
+In nature, magnesium occurs almost exclusively in compounds with various other elements.
 The range of magnesium supplements is similarly broad.
-But what makes, for example, magnesium bisglycinate compared to magnesium citrate special?
-And why do you prefer magnesium oxide in the treatment of constipation, while magnesium sulfate is used in the treatment of high blood pressure during pregnancy is used?
-In this series of articles we will shed light on the different magnesium compounds and their specific benefits.
-You can find basic information about magnesium in our introductory article “What is Magnesium?”.
-In this post, we focus on the properties and applications of magnesium citrate.
+But what makes, for example, Magnesium bisglycinate compared to magnesium citrate special?
+And why do people prefer magnesium oxide in the treatment of constipation, while Magnesium sulfate in the treatment of hypertension in pregnancy In this series of articles we will look at the different magnesium compounds and their specific benefits.
+You can find basic information about magnesium in our introductory article “What is Magnesium?“.
+In this article we focus on the properties and applications of magnesium citrate.

-Magnesium citrate is the magnesium salt of citric acid, a compound used both in medicine and as a food supplement is used.
-It is often used because of its laxative, i.e. laxative, effect.
+Magnesium citrate is the magnesium salt of citric acid, a compound that is used both in medicine and as dietary supplements It is often used for its laxative effect.
 Due to its good bioavailability, it is easily absorbed by the body and is available as a source of magnesium.
 There are also different spellings for the molecule.
 Both magnesium citrate and magnesium citrate can be found in the literature.

 Natural occurrence of magnesium citrate

 Magnesium citrate does not occur naturally in significant quantities.
-Instead it is produced synthetically, e.g.b through the chemical reaction of magnesium oxide, magnesium hydroxide or magnesium carbonate with citric acid.
-This process binds the magnesium to the citric acid and creates water and/or carbon dioxide as a byproduct.
+Instead, it is produced synthetically, e.g. through the chemical reaction of magnesium oxide, magnesium hydroxide or magnesium carbonate with citric acid.
+This process binds the magnesium to the citric acid and produces water and/or carbon dioxide as a by-product.

 The absorption of magnesium citrate in the human body is higher compared to other magnesium compounds such as magnesium oxide.
 The improved solubility in water promotes the availability of magnesium for absorption in the digestive tract.
-A bioavailability of up to 80% can be achieved.
-For comparison: Magnesium oxide only has a availability of approx. 4%.
+This means that a bioavailability of up to 80% can be achieved.
+For comparison: magnesium oxide only has an availability of around 4%.

 Magnesium citrate as a dietary supplement

-Magnesium citrate is valued as a dietary supplement because it can be used effectively to prevent and treat magnesium deficiency .
-In our overview article on magnesium, we have already highlighted some of the areas in which Mg plays a role in your body.
-Here we will show you the specific areas of application for magnesium citrate.
+Magnesium citrate is valued as a dietary supplement because it is effective in preventing and Treatment of magnesium deficiency can be used.
+In our overview article on magnesium, we have already looked at some of the areas in which Mg plays a role in your body.
+Here we show you the specific areas in which magnesium citrate can be used.

 Magnesium citrate for migraines